lindedekker/testproject/README.md

-# Clofarabine and Fludarabine Exposure
+# Project

-This project template is a demonstration for the RepCo workshop.
+This project is a test project for the RepCo workshop.

 ## Usage

-Click "Use this template" at the top of this page to create a new repository with the same folder structure.
+- Use this template to calculate the sample size needed for your time-to-event analysis with non-binary predictors
+- Use this template to calculate the power of your time-to-event analysis with non-binary predictors

+You need a database with your non-binary predictor(s) and the corresponding events (1 and 0) of the outcome(s) of interest.
+You need a postulated hazard ratio based on a previous (pilot) study.

 ## Project Structure